 VR stands for virtual reality and is a name for a range of technologies that create fully immersive experiences that feel real.
 Wikipedia defines it as: “Virtual reality (VR) is a computer-generated scenario that simulates experience through senses and perception.”

 Examples of VR include exploring alien planets or visiting digitally recreated places such as Roman ruins.
 Most VR technology uses head-mounted displays that cover the user’s eyes and show an alternate view.
 The headset tracks the user’s motions and updates the view.
-Using technologies like Google Cardboard, VR can be accomplished using a simple headset and a smartphone.
+Using technologies like Google Cardboard, you can achieve VR with a simple headset and a smartphone.

 What is AR or Augmented Reality?